harujoh/TensorFlowLiteNet/README.md

-# NTensorFlow
+# TensorFlowLiteNet
-NTensorFlow is a port from TensorFlow to C#
+TFLN allows to use TensorFlowLite from C#.